eunjeeSung/StoryGAN/README.md

-# CS236G Final Project: StoryGAN trained on Visual Storytelling Dataset
+# Once Upon a GAN: StoryGAN trained on Visual Storytelling Dataset
+# Stanford CS236G Final Project

 This repo builds upon the original StoryGAN repo.
 Novel contributions will include:
 - A model trained on [VIST](https://visionandlanguage.net/VIST/), a photorealistic dataset containing "81,743 unique photos in 20,211 sequences".
 The original StoryGAN authors only showed results from training on a cartoon and clip art dataset.